-Table 5: Underwriting Criteria
+6.1.12 Table 5: Underwriting Criteria

-HUD Underwriting Guidance Program Underwriting Checks

-That project costs are reasonable Three (3) quotes on eligible costs will be required.
+HUD Underwriting Guidance Program Underwriting Checks That project costs are reasonable Three (3) quotes on eligible costs will be required.
+As an exception, two (2) quotes will be accepted for highly specialized equipment or service.
+If the aggregated dollar amount to acquire good or services is less than \$10,000, the Applicant may provide only one (1) quote if the price is considered to be reasonable.
 That all sources of project financing are committed If other funding sources are needed, applicant must provide proof of commitment of those funds.

 That to the extent practicable, CDBG funds are not substituted for non-Federal financial support DOB analysis will be performed on each applicant.
 That the project is financially feasible Projected or established income will be cross referenced with market analysis.
-Use of funds are deemed necessary to expand or improve operations based on application descriptions of operational capacity.
-Business must have a debt service coverage ratio greater than 1:1.
+This will be done through the review of business plans submitted and financial documentation such as tax returns, financial statements, projections, etc. Use of funds are deemed necessary to expand or improve operations based on application descriptions of operational capacity.
+As a general rule, applicant businesses must meet the break-even point (which is generally the point at which all revenues are equal to all expenses).26 Otherwise, the project's projections and business plans should consider all factors that caused the negative cash flow and provide sources of financing for such negative cash flow, as well as a detailed plan to ensure project's feasibility.
 That to the extent practicable, the return on the owner's equity investment will not be unreasonably high Award amounts will be tiered based on established or projected income as detailed in the Awards Structure section.
-That to the extent practicable, CDBG funds are disbursed on a pro rata basis with other finances provided to the project If other funding sources are needed CDBG funds will be disbursed on a pro data basis.
+That to the extent practicable, CDBG funds are disbursed on a pro rata basis with other finances provided to the project If other funding sources are needed CDBG funds will be disbursed on a pro rata basis.